kenatiod/MUT/Understanding Machine Understanding.md

 Alice: *deadpan* Clearly there was a corrupted bit in that download.
 But don't take it personally, Claude - understanding humor is one of those quintessentially human traits.
 You AI's are still a few versions away from truly mastering it.

 Bob: *nodding sagely* She makes a fair point.
-Humor requires such nuanced handling of context, subtext, and, well...actual human experience.
+Humor requires such nuanced handling of context, subtext, and, well ... actual human experience.
 For an AI, it must be like trying to explain a punchline written in 12 dimensions.

 Claude: *with bravado* Well, my multi-dimensional joke processing matrix is just getting warmed up!
 You haven't seen the last of my rapier wit and side-splitting repartee.
 I'll have you both in stitches before this is over - or at least, stitches from laughing so hard.